 From golgappas to papri chaat and dahi vadas to aloo tikkis, the street food in Haridwar has got it all.
 These chaat options are undeniably lip-smacking and we bet you won’t feel satisfied with just one.
 And while you can savour these at any time of the day, the best time to have them is during the noon before lunch or in the evening much before dinner.

-Best places to eat: Jain Chaat Bhandar, Chotiwala Restaurant, and Invitation Restaurant
+Best Places To Eat At: Jain Chaat Bhandar, Chotiwala Restaurant, and Invitation Restaurant

 Apart from kachori, if there is anything else the people love in North India the most it is samosas.
 They are a favourite all-time snack and are best enjoyed with mint & Imli ki chutney.
 Though, what makes the samosas in Haridwar so exquisite is its traditional recipe that adds a different flavor to them.
 If not spicy, you can also try the sweet samosas in this city.

-Best places to eat: Hoshiyarpuri, Mathura Walo Ki Pracheen Dukaan, and Chotiwala Restaurant
+Best Places To Eat At: Hoshiyarpuri, Mathura Walo Ki Pracheen Dukaan, and Chotiwala Restaurant